I54m/VorplexMOTD/README.md

-# VectorMOTD
+# VorplexMOTD
-MOTD plugin for Vector Network
+MOTD plugin for Vorplex

 This plugin I took upon myself after we had a lot of issues with our current serverlist plugin not showing the desired text.
 This plugin included a countdown feature feature and a normal motd so that we could have countdowns till releases if we wanted.